-How to deploy the Body Prop:
+How to deploy the Body Prop

-- Park the vehicle on a firm level surface and apply the handbrake. - Raise the Tipper bed fully. - Raise the body prop by pulling up on the handle. - Rotate the body prop past the vertical until it stops. - Lower the body until it rests on the prop and stops. - Ensure the body prop is located in the yellow socket beneath the bed. - Turn the tipper isolation switch to the 'OFF' position. - Remove the keys from the vehicle ignition.
+- Park the vehicle on a firm level surface and apply the handbrake. - Raise the Tipper bed fully. - Raise the body prop by pulling up on the handle. - Rotate the body prop past the vertical until it stops. - Lower the body until it rests on the prop and stops. - Ensure the body prop is located in its dedicated socket beneath bed. - Turn the tipper isolation switch to the 'OFF' position. - Remove the keys from the vehicle ignition.